The Banking Regulation Review: France

 The ACPR carries out a periodic assessment of banks' compliance with the capital adequacy guidelines, and may adopt a variety of measures to ensure that a shortfall in capitalisation is remedied: it may order a bank to increase its share capital; it may appoint a provisional administrator vested with the full powers of administration, management and representation of the credit institution; or, when appropriate, the governor of the Central Bank is entitled to invite (not require) the shareholders of the bank to provide the necessary support.

 Prudential ratio requirements and composition of regulatory capital

-The CRR imposes harmonised rules relating to prudential ratio requirements in the EU, which are directly applicable to French banking institutions, whereas the CRD provides for additional requirements that have not yet been fully implemented in France (i.e., additional own funds buffers).
+The CRR imposes harmonised rules relating to prudential ratio requirements in the EU, which are directly applicable to French banking institutions.
+The CRR also provides for additional requirements that the supervisory authorities may require.